MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_explorecontent.md

 ### View the Ask questions and get help page

 The learning pathways site provides default content to help you get starting building your training and support portal.
-As an admininstrator or owner of the site, one of the things you’ll want to do is change the links on the **Ask question and get help page** point to resources in your organization.
+As an administrator or owner of the site, one of the things you’ll want to do is change the links on the **Ask question and get help page** point to resources in your organization.

 1. From the Microsoft 365 learning pathways Home page, click the **Ask questions and get help** menu item.
 2. Click the **Edit** button.